Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Abstract

 \section{Abstract}

-Large intelligent surface-based transceivers (LISBTs), in which a spatially continuous surface is being used for signal transmission and reception, have emerged as a promising solution for improving the coverage and data rate of wireless communication systems.
-To realize these objectives, the acquisition of accurate channel state information (CSI) in LISBT-assisted wireless communication systems is crucial.
-In this paper, we propose a channel estimation scheme based on a parametric physical channel model for line-of-sight dominated communication in millimeter and terahertz wave bands.
-The proposed estimation scheme requires only five pilot signals to perfectly estimate the channel parameters assuming there is no noise at the receiver.
-In the presence of noise, we propose an iterative estimation algorithm that decreases the channel estimation error due to noise.
-The training overhead and computational cost of the proposed scheme do not scale with the number of antennas.
-The simulation results demonstrate that the proposed estimation scheme significantly outperforms other benchmark schemes.
+Holographic massive multiple-input multiple-output (MIMO), in which a spatially continuous surface is being used for signal transmission and reception, have emerged as a promising solution for improving the coverage and data rate of wireless communication systems.
+To realize these objectives, the acquisition of accurate channel state information in holographic massive MIMO systems is crucial.
+In this paper, we propose a channel estimation scheme based on a parametric physical channel model for line-of-sight (LoS) dominated communication in millimeter and terahertz wave bands.
+The proposed channel estimation scheme exploits the specific structure of the radiated beams generated by the continuous surface to estimate the channel parameters in a dominated LoS channel model.
+The training overhead and computational complexity of the proposed scheme do not scale with the number of antennas.
+The simulation results demonstrate that the proposed estimation scheme significantly outperforms other benchmark schemes in poor scattering environment.